Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule - This script prints the results of POWER divided by DIVIDE 10-love_exponent_breath - THis script prints the product of bret to the exponent of love 11-binary_to_decimal - THis script converts binary to decimal
+9-divide_and_rule - This script prints the results of POWER divided by DIVIDE 10-love_exponent_breath - THis script prints the product of bret to the exponent of love 11-binary_to_decimal - THis script converts binary to decimal 12-combinations -  This script prints a combination os letters